Record-high passenger wait times at airports, but no deal yet on the 40th day of the shutdown

-WASHINGTON — Air travelers are experiencing the highest wait times ever under the Transportation Security Administration, the agency's acting head told Congress on Wednesday, as the latest offer to end a funding impasse and put restraints on President Donald Trump's mass deportation agenda met fierce resistance.
+WASHINGTON (AP) — Air travelers are experiencing the highest wait times ever under the Transportation Security Administration, the agency’s acting head said Wednesday, as the latest offer to end a funding impasse and put restraints on President Donald Trump’s mass deportation agenda met fierce resistance in Congress.

 The TSA’s Ha Nguyen McNeill described the mounting hardships facing unpaid airport workers — piling up bills and eviction notices, even plasma donations to make ends meet — and warned that lawmakers must ensure “this never happens again.”